The incandescent lightbulb is dead. RIP … wait, scratch that

 BY ELLIE DEES

-The first rule revises the definition of general service lamps while the second creates an efficiency standard of 45 lumens per watt for those lamps.
-This essentially will amount to a ban on production of less efficient incandescent and halogen bulbs in favor of LEDs and some compact fluorescent bulbs.
+The first Biden-era rule revised the definition of general service lamps; the second created an efficiency standard of 45 lumens per watt for those lamps.
+This essentially amounted to a ban on production of less efficient incandescent and halogen bulbs in favor of LEDs and some compact fluorescent bulbs.

-For manufacturers, full enforcement of the rules begins Jan.
-1. Distributors and retailers will then have up to 7 months to reduce their stock levels.
+For manufacturers, full enforcement of the rules began Jan.
+1, 2023.
+Distributors and retailers then had up to 7 months to reduce their stock levels.

-The lightbulb rollback is expected to reduce carbon emissions in the U.S., while saving consumers money in the long term by forcing them to use more energy efficient, longer-lasting light products.
+The lightbulb rollback was expected to reduce carbon emissions in the U.S., while saving consumers money in the long term by forcing them to use more energy efficient, longer-lasting light products.

 View Next